petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/site-staging-ui-reference.md

 ![Create and manage templates for frequent publishing configurations.](./site-staging-ui-reference/images/15.png)

-You can also use a template when publishing a page or content using the *Publish to Live* button in the Staging Bar.
+You can use a template when publishing a page or content using the *Publish to Live* button in the Staging Bar.
 See [Advanced Publishing](#advanced-publishing) for more information.

 ### Staging Configuration